indie-dev-yamen/The-Iron-Grid/README.md

 5) each turn after selecting your main building you can choose one resource type and get some of it
 6) the number of units you can have at a moment is limited by yout population
 7) ranged units can only target and adjacent tile for attacking, then its projectile will move for its range in the selected direction
+8) upgrading main building is the only way to heal it, sometime it may be wiser to not upgrade
+9) units trained cant move on their first turn

 ## stats screen layout
 column 1 contains the number of players, starting resources for each player, number of wood and metal nodes, map size by tile, resources earned per farm or mine each turn(disabled for testing reasons, edit in the rows on right) and the bonus received for being adjacent to the main building